The Center for Life Beyond Reed

 • Summary of the skills, knowledge, or other relevant preparation you will bring to this position.

-• Outline of the desired educational outcomes of this experience and how they apply to your goals.
+• Outline of the desired educational outcomes of this experience, how they apply to your goals, and how your internship host will support these outcomes.

 • Contact information (names, telephone numbers, and email addresses) for your host organization contacts.

-Upload an itemized budget of your expenses and an explanation of how you will cover any expenses that exceed the award amount.
-Please use our budget template.
+Include an itemized budget of your summer expenses and an explanation of how you will cover any expenses that exceed the award amount.
+Please use this budget template and read this budget FAQ if you haven't already.

 Apply in Handshake